Papaver somniferum: History

 Use of the opium poppy predates written history.
 The making and use of opium was known to the ancient Minoans.
 Its sap was later named opion by the ancient Greeks.
 The English name is based on the Latin adaptation of the Greek form.

 Evidence of the early domestication of opium poppy has been discovered through small botanical remains found in regions of the Mediterranean and west of the Rhine River, predating circa 5000 BC.
 These samples found in various Neolithic sites show the incredibly early cultivation and natural spread of the plant throughout western Europe.

 Opium was used for treating asthma, stomach illnesses, and bad eyesight.

-Opium became a major colonial commodity, moving legally and illegally through trade networks on the Indian subcontinent, Colonial America, Qing China and others.
+Opium became a major colonial commodity, moving legally and illegally through trade networks on the Indian subcontinent, the Colonial United States, Qing China and others.
 Members of the East India Company saw the opium trade as an investment opportunity beginning in 1683.
 In 1773, the Governor of Bengal established a monopoly on the production of Bengal opium, on behalf of the East India Company administration.
 The cultivation and manufacture of Indian opium was further centralized and controlled through a series of acts issued between 1797 and 1949.
 East India Company merchants balanced an economic deficit from the importation of Chinese tea by selling Indian opium which was smuggled into China in defiance of Qing government bans.
 This trade led to the First and Second Opium Wars.

 Many modern writers, particularly in the 19th century, have written on the opium poppy and its effects, notably Thomas de Quincey in Confessions of an English Opium Eater.

 The French Romantic composer Hector Berlioz used opium for inspiration, subsequently producing his Symphonie Fantastique.
 In this work, a young artist overdoses on opium and experiences a series of visions of his unrequited love.

 In the US, the Drug Enforcement Administration raided Thomas Jefferson's Monticello estate in 1987.
 It removed the poppy plants that had been planted continually there since Jefferson was alive and using opium from them.
 Employees of the foundation also destroyed gift shop items like shirts depicting the poppy and packets of the heirloom seed.